theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Chart XXXIX - Egypt - 6986 B.C.

-Herakles -(1)Lutea

-Eros --Soma

--(2)Naga

-Albireo'-Cassio

-Chart XXXIX - Egypt - 6986 B.C.

-Sif --Oak

-Chart XXXIX - Egypt - 6986 B.C.

-Aquilla Aurora

-Chart XXXIX - Egypt - 6986 B.C.
+Chart XXXIXa - Tartary - 6758 B.C.

-Thetis

-Boreas

-Jerome

-Chart XXXIX a
-Tartary

-6758 B.C.

 In 6758 Orion took birth among the Tartars, as the daughter of one of the prominent members of a nomad tribe.
 There were some one of the prominent members of a nomad tribe.
 There were some unfortunate passages in her early life, but she eventually married Cygnus.
 Her early experiences gave her an especial sympathy for the unfortunate, and she therefore championed the cause of Cancer, who had been ruined by Aglaia, the son of the chief.
 She attempted at first to influence him by the occult arts to marry Cancer, but as this failed she went boldly to him and made a direct appeal.
 Aglaia admitted his responsibility, made a handsome provision for Cancer, but arranged a marriage for her in a neighbouring tribe.
 Orion was a good and careful mother to her children, and finally achieved a good position for all of them, though only at the cost of long-continued self-sacrifice, which so overtasked her strength that she passed away at the age of fifty-two.

-Orion -(1)Lota

--(2)Cygnus

-Scorpio

-Hespar

-Chart XXXIX b
+Chart XXXIX b - Central India - 6307 B.C.
-Central India

 (Birth of Mizar)

-6307 B.C.

 We have one of the happiest lives with which we have met during our investigations a life i n a highly developed yet distinctly spiritual civilisation; for by the efforts of a group of our characters the best traditions of Manoa were revived in a kingdom in Central India, a curious dual kingdom, the two parts of which were, at the period of the opening of our story, under the control of Ajax and Fomal respectively.
 These two rulers belonged to the same subdivision of the race--a haughty Aryan tribe called Saraswati from the far north, a handsome and usually light coloured people; but a dispute had grown up between their forefathers about the delimitation of the frontier, and there had been a certain amount of ill-feeling, which these two wisely determined to end once for all by making the strongest possible offensive alliance, in order that they might present a united front to the non-Aryan tribes of the neighbourhood.
 Each had a son and a daughter, and it was resolved that these should marry, and even that their offspring in turn should intermarry as far as possible.